sonalibiswas242/Gallery-app/README.md

 # Gallery-app
-This is a React Native Gallery Application made using Flickr API
+This is a React Native Gallery Application made using Flickr API and image caching

 <p>
 <table>